Michael Shannon

 Michael Corbett Shannon (born August 7, 1974) is an American actor.
-Shannon twice received nominations for Academy Award for Best Supporting Actor, for Revolutionary Road (2008) and Nocturnal Animals (2016).
-He received Screen Actors Guild and Golden Globe award nominations for his role in 99 Homes (2014).
+Known for his forceful and intense style of acting, he has twice received nominations for the Academy Award for Best Supporting Actor, for Revolutionary Road (2008) and Nocturnal Animals (2016).
+He received Actor Award and Golden Globe nominations for his role in 99 Homes (2014).

 Shannon's film debut was in Groundhog Day (1993).
 He appeared in Jesus' Son (1999), Pearl Harbor (2001), Kangaroo Jack (2003), Before the Devil Knows You're Dead (2007), The Iceman (2012), The Night Before (2015), The Shape of Water (2017), Knives Out (2019), and Bullet Train (2022).
 He is a frequent collaborator with director Jeff Nichols, having appeared in all of Nichols' films to date: Shotgun Stories (2007), Take Shelter (2011), Mud (2012), Midnight Special and Loving (both 2016), and The Bikeriders (2023).
 He played General Zod in the DC Extended Universe films Man of Steel (2013) and The Flash (2023).

 Shannon made his Broadway debut in the 2012 play Grace.
 He returned to Broadway playing James Tyrone Jr. in the revival of Eugene O'Neill's Long Day's Journey into Night (2016), earning a Tony Award nomination.
-His television roles include a role as Nelson Van Alden in the HBO period drama series Boardwalk Empire (2010–2014) for which he won two Screen Actors Guild Awards.
+His television roles include a role as Nelson Van Alden in the HBO period drama series Boardwalk Empire (2010–2014) for which he won two Actor Awards.
 He also starred in Hulu's Nine Perfect Strangers (2021), and Showtime's George & Tammy (2022), the latter of which he received a nomination for a Primetime Emmy Award.
+He also played James A. Garfield in the Netflix miniseries Death by Lightning, and Robert H. Jackson in the film Nuremberg (both 2025).

 Early life

 Shannon was born on August 7, 1974, in Lexington, Kentucky, to Donald Sutherlin Shannon, an accounting professor at DePaul University, and Geraldine Hine, a lawyer.
 His paternal grandfather was entomologist Raymond Corbett Shannon.

 After Shannon's parents divorced, he alternated time with them, living with his mother in Lexington and in Chicago, Illinois, with his father.
-He attended New Trier Township High School in Winnetka, Illinois for two years before moving to Henry Clay High School in Lexington, Kentucky, for his junior year.
+He attended New Trier Township High School in Winnetka, Illinois, for two years before moving to Henry Clay High School in Lexington, Kentucky, for his junior year.
 While in Lexington, he participated in the Lexington Children's Theatre summer camp and played bass in his first band, The Jehovah Suspects.
 He returned to Chicago for his senior year at Evanston Township High School, where he dropped out after a semester.